cms-ml/cmsml/README.rst

    python -m unittest tests

-and in general, they should be run for Python 2.7, 3.7 and 3.8.
+and in general, they should be run for Python 3.6 to 3.11.
 To run tests in a docker container, do

 .. code-block:: shell